Vaultionizer/vault-docs/docs/pm/srs.md

 #### 3.5.1 Coding Standards
 We are going to write the code by using all of the most common clean code standards.
 For example we will name our variables and methods by their functionalities.
 This will keep the code easy to read by everyone and make further developement much easier.
+Pull requests and code reviews will ensure that we adhere to these standards.

 #### 3.5.2 Testing Strategy
 The application will have a high test coverage and all important functionalities and edge cases should be tested.
 Further mistakes in the implementation will be discovered instantly and it will be easy to locate the error.

 ### 3.6 Design Constraints
 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.